-Penally Abbey exudes bonhomie.
-Many hotels claim it, but few can truly pull it off: you instantly relax and feel at home.
-Owners Lucas and Melanie Boissevain have brought the lovely late 18th-century Strawberry Gothic House, with characteristic ogee head doors and windows, stunningly back to life; now you enter a spacious hallway with wood-burning stove; there follows a bar that opens on to a pretty conservatory, an elegant yet homely sitting room and a glamorous candlelit dining room set with white-clothed tables.
-Melanie’s look – she is an interior designer – mixes an appropriately traditional feel with judiciously stylish touches, and the 11 bedrooms are equally charming: restful and comfortable spaces, most with sea views, in which it’s a pleasure to while away time.
-Each one includes a delightful hand-illustrated guide of things to do and see in the area.
-It sums up the charms of this exceptional hotel and its lovely gardens where, by the way, the food is very good too.
-Doubles from £160.
+Penally Abbey exudes bonhomie – you instantly relax and feel at home.
+Owners Lucas and Melanie Boissevain have brought the lovely, late 18th-century Strawberry Gothic house, with its characteristic ogee-headed doors and windows, stunningly back to life.
+You enter a spacious hallway with wood-burning stove; there follows a bar opening onto a pretty conservatory, an elegant yet homely sitting room and a glamorous candlelit dining room set with pristine white cloths.
+The restaurant serves delicious, locally foraged ingredients in imaginative ways.
+Melanie’s look – she’s an interior designer – mixes the traditional with judiciously stylish touches, and the 11 bedrooms are equally charming: restful and comfortable spaces, most with sea views, in which it’s a pleasure to spend time.
+Each one includes a delightful hand-illustrated guide of things to do in the area, which sums up the charms of this exceptional hotel and its lovely gardens.

 Back to all Great British Hotels